 - Type the screen names of each friend you want to invite in the resulting window.

 - Click "Send" to create the chat and send invitations.

 Sponsored by AOL, Games.com lets members chat with each other during single player and multi-player games.
 When you join a game, a chat box displays to the right and connects you with other people playing the same game.
 Some of the games featured on the website include arcade games, word games, puzzle games, casino games, and sports games.
 When you first join a game, the site will ask you to sign up for a screen name or sign in with an existing one.
 Unlike the other types of AOL chat rooms, you can chat on this site using just your web browser.

 Chat Rules and Guidelines

-AOL has comprehensive guidelines that users need to follow to ensure a safe chat experience for all members and requires member to agree to these policies when creating a screenname.
+AOL has comprehensive guidelines that users need to follow to ensure a safe chat experience for all members and requires members to agree to these policies when creating a screen name.
 These rules focus on appropriate language, the distribution of content, and various types of illegal activities.

 AOL's various language guidelines ban the use of language that could offend, threaten, take advantage of, or harass other members.
 Prohibited language includes the following:

 - Vulgar or explicit language